Special Category Awards

 - Red Cat Food Technologies Award: An Award of Merit and an Award of Excellence are available to grade 9-12 students in the field of Microbiology or Chemistry whose project pertains to Food/Hospitality Industry Sciences.

-- American Psychological Association (APA) and Teachers of Psychology in Secondary Schools (TOPSS):Outstanding research in psychology under the category of behavioral and social sciences.
+- American Psychological Association (APA):Outstanding research in psychology under the category of behavioral and social sciences.

-- ASM International Foundation: Best materials engineering project.
+- ASM Materials Education Foundation: Best materials engineering project.

 - Association of Women Geoscientists: Award to female students whose projects exemplify high standards of innovativeness and scientific excellence in the geosciences.
 Special consideration is to be given to projects that increase the public awareness of the geosciences, illustrate the interdisciplinary nature of the geosciences, or promote the sensitivity to the earth as a global system.

 - Mu Alpha Theta: Certificate to an individual or group project from grades 9-12 demonstrating the most challenging, thorough, and creative investigation of a problem involving modern mathematics.
 This project does not necessarily have to be entered in the Mathematics category.

 - NASA Earth System Science Award

 - National Oceanic and Atmospheric Administration